-Switzerland braces for more heatwaves, droughts and violent rainstorms
+Switzerland braces for more heatwaves, droughts and violent storms

 Switzerland is heading for a future that is hotter, drier and more unpredictable, with less snow and heavier rainfall, according to national climate projections released by the country’s leading scientific institutions.

-The study, unveiled on Tuesday by the Federal Office of Meteorology and Climatology (MeteoSwiss) and the federal technology institute ETH Zurich, paints a stark picture of what lies ahead for the Alpine nation, which is warming almost twice as fast as the global average.
+The studyExternal link, unveiled on Tuesday by the Federal Office of Meteorology and Climatology (MeteoSwiss) and the federal technology institute ETH Zurich, paints a stark picture of what lies ahead for the Alpine nation, which is warming almost twice as fast as the global average.

 Warming at double speed